alphagov/govuk-import-export-prototype/guidance/claim-cap-refund.markdown

 - a standard export licence
 - an Advanced Fixing Certificate (also known as a WTO licence)

+[Question for SME: What’s the difference between these 2 licences?
+What does it mean for the user?]

 Find out how long it takes to get your certificate or licence in the relevant [agricultural product guide](#agriculture-guides).